Paul Nixon: 2006

 In the first game of the 2006 tournament Nixon scored 14 in the win over Nottinghamshire.
 This was followed by 21 in the loss to Lancashire.
 Next an innings of 42 off 25 deliveries, including four 4s and two 6s helped Leicestershire to an 86 run win over Derbyshire, although 13 was not enough to help see off Nottinghamshire in the next match.
-Derbyshire were next up, and Nixon helped his side to an 18 run win with an unbeaten 25.
+Derbyshire were next up, and Nixon helped his team to an 18 run win with an unbeaten 25.
 A score of 11 followed in the win over Durham.

-He scored his first half century of the tournament in the next game with 52 off 39 balls, a knock which included four 4s and three 6s, saw his side over the line against Yorkshire and won him the man of the match award.
-19 off 12 deliveries in the victory over Durham then lined up a quarter final clash with Kent, where Nixon contributed an unbeaten 17 to help his side to a 9 wicket win.
+He scored his first half century of the tournament in the next game with 52 off 39 balls, a knock which included four 4s and three 6s, saw his team over the line against Yorkshire and won him the man of the match award.
+19 off 12 deliveries in the victory over Durham then lined up a quarter final clash with Kent, where Nixon contributed an unbeaten 17 to help his team to a 9 wicket win.

 The semi final of the competition brought another man of the match winning performance from Nixon.
-Hitting an unbeaten 57 off 33 deliveries, with six 4s and a 6, and taking a catch, he helped his side to a 23 run win over Essex, as Leicestershire made it to the final of the competition for the second time.
+Hitting an unbeaten 57 off 33 deliveries, with six 4s and a 6, and taking a catch, he helped his team to a 23 run win over Essex, as Leicestershire made it to the final of the competition for the second time.

 Nottinghamshire were the opposition on the day, but the Foxes prevailed, winning by 4 runs, although Nixon was not required to bat.